Training Quantum Boltzmann Machines with the $\beta$-Variational Quantum Eigensolver: Numerical Results

-All simulations in the previous sections assume access to the exact quantum state.
-This is possible only via classical statevector simulations which are intractable in general.
+All the simulations in previous sections assume access to the exact quantum state.
+This is possible via classical statevector simulations which are intractable in general.
 To overcome this, one can execute the required circuits on a quantum computer.
 This introduces two new sources of error.
 First, the quantum computer is affected by various sources of hardware noise~\cite{Preskill_2018,nielsen_2001}.
-These errors are dealt with by quantum error correction and are beyond the scope of this work.
-Second, the output statistics are approximate as they are always computed from a finite number of shots, i.e., measurements.
+While little information is available on the noise for a specific quantum chip, we believe this noise is biased in general.
+Thus, this is a source of error that cannot be completely mitigated by taking many measurements.
+Second, the output statistics are approximated from a finite number of shots (measurements).
 This is important, for example, when estimating the gradient of $\beta$-VQE in Eq.~\eqref{eq:GradTheta}.
-This error can always be decreased by increasing the number of shots, $M$.
-For an otherwise noiseless model, the error due to a fixed number of shots scales as $\epsilon \propto \frac{1}{\sqrt{M}}$.
+When hardware noise is absent, the error due to a finite number of shots ($M$) scales as $\epsilon \propto \frac{1}{\sqrt{M}}$.
+In this section, we take a closer look at these sources of errors in the context of QBM training.